1. When and where is the next sitting of the MRII Examination?

 9. Can someone from outside the industry sit the examination?

 Yes, membership of the MRII is open to those who are working as, or seeking to work as, Healthcare Industry Representatives in Ireland.
 Any student member can sit the examination.
-An associate member is one who has passed the MRII examination but is not yet employed as a Healthcare Industry Representative.

 10. Are there special arrangements for dyslexic candidates?